Frequently asked questions at www.jyotish-yagya.com

 Q. How long do yagyas last?

-A.The yagyas may be performed at two levels.
+A.Planetary yagyas may be performed at two levels.
 At 'A' level, the mantra is repeated 110,000 times and 'B' level, the mantra is repeated 55,000 times.

 One pandit can, at the most, repeat the planetary mantra 10,000 times each day.
 Our pandits usually repeat a planetary mantra 7,000 times each day so that the yagya may progress smoothly and evenly.